NiksBrn/Brownian_motion/README.md

 ./BrownianMotion
 ```

-to stop the program, press Esk
+to stop the program, press esc